TimUnderhay/ngx-panzoom/README.md

 # ngx-panzoom

 An Angular component for panning and zooming an element or elements using the mouse and mousewheel.
 Provides rudimentary support for touchscreens (read section on mobile support).
 It was adapted from the angular-pan-zoom library for AngularJS, but it has been heavily modified.
-Many thanks go out to Martin Vindahl Olsen for having written it, and for his blessing in this undertaking.
+Many thanks go out to Martin Vindahl Olsen for having written it, and for his blessing.

-It is built using Angular CLI 13.x in partial Ivy compilation mode.
-It is therefore no longer compatible with legacy Angular version which are still using the View Engine.
+It is built using Angular CLI.
 It is only tested with the corresponding version of Angular.

 This library deliberately parts with certain received Angular wisdom of using only Angular-ish methods to accomplish things.
 We use native event listeners.
 We apply CSS transforms directly to the DOM.
 But as this library doesn't fit the traditional Angular model, as its purpose is only to apply CSS transforms to a certain part of the DOM, without moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
-By using this approach, it is hoped that compatibility and performance will be maximised.
+By using this approach, it is hoped that performance will be maximised.

 ## This Module is on Life Support -- New Maintainer Needed!